nilearn/nilearn/nilearn/plotting/glass_brain/scripts/README.md

   https://github.com/cjlano/svg and exports the coordinates of the paths in the svg together with a few path attributes (id, stroke-color, stroke-width, etc.)
-* `brain_plotter.py`: reads from the exported json and plots on a matplotlib axis
 * `align_svg.py`: script which plots the svg on top of the anatomy image for a slice in each direction.
 * `generate_json.sh`: simple bash script to regenerate all the json